mstamenk/snakemake-tutorial/README.md

-# snakemake-tutorial
+# snakemake-tutorial-starter
-Snakemake tutorial ready to be used
+Starter for the Snakemake tutorial